Operator renewal theory for continuous time dynamical systems with finite and infinite measure: The operator renewal equation

 In dynamical systems theory, there are two standard types of discrete time system that can be obtained from a continuous time system: Poincar\'e maps such as $F$ and the time-$h$ map $f_h$ for fixed $h>0$.
 In the probability theory literature, a standard technique after Kingman~\cite{Kingman63} is to consider discrete time ``skeletons'' $f_h$ and to pass to the continuous time limit as $h\to0$.
 However, for the properties studied in the current paper, the partially hyperbolic time-$h$ map is as difficult to study as the underlying continuous time system.
 In contrast, the uniformly expanding Poincar\'e map $F$ is much more tractable.

-Hence, at least for certain situations in dynamical systems theory, and perhaps in probability theory too, the renewal equation presented here seems a more useful approach then passing to discrete time skeletons. \end{rmk}
+Hence, at least for certain situations in dynamical systems theory, and perhaps in probability theory too, the renewal equation presented here seems a more useful approach than passing to discrete time skeletons. \end{rmk}

 The following elementary result is required in both Part~\ref{part-infinite} and Part~\ref{part-finite}.

 \begin{prop} Let $m\ge1$.
 Suppose that $v\in L^1(\tilde Y)$ and $w\in L^{\infty,m}(\tilde Y)$.
 Then